reyestech/Splunk-Ransomware/README.md

 ## Ransomware 202 — FQDN Used During Encryption
 What fully qualified domain name (FQDN) does the Cerber ransomware attempt to direct the user to during its encryption phase? <br />
-Let's add a DNS filter to our query: "stream: DNS."
-- We can use your IP address from 200 as the source IP.
-- Enter Search: index=botsv1 sourcetype=stream:DNS src_ip=192.168.250.100
+- Let's add a DNS filter to our query: "stream: DNS."
+We can use your IP address from 200 as the source IP.
+Enter Search: index=botsv1 sourcetype=stream:DNS src_ip=192.168.250.100
 - At this point, we see too many entries.
 We can start adding filters to the legitimate DNS requests.
 By using the "NOT query="
 - We can add Queries to requests that could be for .local, .arpa, or standard websites.
 We see the IP addresses used, such as Microsoft's MSN. </b>
-- You can use Google to compare & contrast requests you can add.
-- We can add "| table dest_ip _time query" to show the FQDNs for easier reading.
+- You can use Google to compare & contrast requests you can add. - We can add "| table dest_ip _time query" to show the FQDNs for easier reading.
 - I saw a suspicious FQDN.
 I opened it and found our suspect.
-- Now that we had what we were looking for, I opened the event and had the attacker's information, date, and event time.
-- I will save this Search and take a screenshot for future use.
+Now that we had what we were looking for, I opened the event and had the attacker's information, date, and event time.
+I will save this Search and take a screenshot for future use.
 - Enter Search: index=botsv1 sourcetype=stream:DNS src_ip=192.168.250.100 NOT query=*.local NOT query=*.arpa  NOT query=*.microsoft.com NOT query=*.msn.com NOT query=*.info query=*.*| table dest_ip _time query

+Goal: Identify Cerber’s ransom site FQDN queried during encryption.
+Inputs: src_ip=192.168.250.100, filter benign domains.
 **SPL**
 ```
 index=botsv1 sourcetype=stream:DNS src_ip=192.168.250.100 earliest=08/24/2016:00:00:00 latest=08/25/2016:00:00:00